voteagora/near-deployment-guides/agora_deployment_guide.md

 # HoS Contract Deployment Bootstrap

+### Before getting started

+GM!
+Welcome to the House of Stake.
+If you are reading this, that means that you will deploying the House of Stake contracts for the NEAR ecosystem.
+This is a big responsability given that the Hosue of Stake contracts will eventually hold a lot of NEAR.
+We want to make sure that the processess you and your security council are preforming are done with the utmost security in mind.

+As part of this deployment guide, Agora has received an approved list of security concerns and best practices for serious NEAR contracts from the auditing firm [Halborn](https://www.halborn.com/).
+It is the author's expectation that before you go and deploy these contracts on Mainnet that you and your team have read and understand the security concerns in this document: [Deploying and Securing High Value Contracts in the NEAR Ecosystem](https://github.com/voteagora/near-runbooks-temp/blob/main/halborn_runbook.md).
+This document contains many best practices and considerations around how one should deploy high value NEAR contracts.
+By continuing on with this deployment guide, you are acknoweldging that you have read and understood these security concerns.

+With that, let's get started deploying the House of Stake.

 ### Introduction

 The following guide is a comprehensive set of instructions to enable the NF to bootstrap the governance contracts.